-If the worker/claimant tests positive with a RAT at the in-person medical assessment:
+If the claimant/worker receives a positive result with a RAT at the in-person medical assessment:

-- the in-person medical assessment will be immediately cancelled; - the worker/claimant must immediately leave the in-person medical assessment premises; - the worker/claimant must follow NSW Health advice Testing positive to COVID-19 and managing COVID-19 safely at home, and - the claimant/worker must register the positive test on the Service NSW website.
+- the in-person medical assessment will be immediately cancelled - the claimant/worker must immediately leave the in-person medical assessment premises - the claimant/worker must follow NSW Health advice Testing positive to COVID-19 and managing COVID-19 safely at home, and - the claimant/worker must register the positive test on the Service NSW website.

-The Medical Assessor and/or their staff will also screen workers/claimants according to the COVID-19 safety plan of the practice.
-This will include, but is not limited to:
+The Medical Assessor or their staff will also screen claimants/workers according to the COVID-19 safety plan of the practice.
+This may include, but is not limited to: